GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 - Genre trends -> rising/declining genres

 **Who Pays For This:**
-- Venues: "When should I schedule my next event?"
+- Venues: "When should I schedule my next event"
-- Musicians: "What should I charge to maximize bookings?"
+- Musicians: "What should I charge to maximize bookings"
-- Promoters: "Which artists will sell out?"
+- Promoters: "Which artists will sell out"

 **Value:** $199-999/month depending on sophistication